Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 **Mitigation**: Keep air conditioning generator on floor.
 Make sure that it is stable in the mount.
-Take care when moving it (refer to lifting advice on CHaOS website) and make sure bystanders are aware.
+Take care when moving it and make sure bystanders are aware.

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3 (low)

 <br/>